 We agree that advocacy is needed for all children.
 Research shows that boys also have risk factors that demand attention, including: trauma, violence, family conflict, substance abuse and more.
 Programming to meet boys’ needs should also be available, and as we make progress from our focus and expertise in highlighting and addressing the gendered experiences of girls, we believe these efforts can serve as a catalyst for others to consider practices with boys.
 For example, preliminary evidence from working with girls and school administration to reduce suspensions at our target elementary schools suggests that suspensions have decreased throughout the school, for both boys and girls.

-Though we welcome opportunities for collaboration, we do not directly fund organizations or projects independently.
+Though we welcome opportunities for collaboration, we are not a foundation and do not directly fund organizations or projects.

 Staff members of the Policy Center are available for speaking engagements and presentations.
-If you are interested in learning more, please contact Tayloe McDonald at firstname.lastname@example.org
+If you are interested in learning more, please contact Blythe Zayets at email@example.com